 The original TWIC shall be turned in at the enrollment center at the time of activation of the EED TWIC.

-The new EED TWIC will have an expiration date three years from the original expiration date regardless of when application for the EED is made.
+The new EED TWIC will have an expiration date three years from the original expiration date, regardless of when application for the EED is made.

 More information on the EED TWIC, location of enrollment center, and related materials may be found at www.tsa.gov/twic.